ahmedbing/BBL588_Project/README.md

 For Video 2 Frame Conversion, i wrote a script that is Video2Image.py .
 Some of the frames unrelevant to project, therefore i use more small subset of frames.
 Dataset path in drive is 'Mask_RCNN\datasets\Sky" folder.
 Also, Other Bee folder was used in Final exam of that course too.

-The Result video with above code is uploaded to bbl588_final\Result\ folder.
+The Result video with above script is uploaded to bbl588_final\Result\ folder.
+Sadly, it tooks too around 15-20 sec to detect and predict any frame, therefore it is behaving like 0.05 fps.